-The China Africa Project (CAP) is a fully-independent multimedia organization dedicated to exploring every aspect of China’s engagement with Africa.
-The CAP is a purely informational endeavor with no partisan agenda whatsoever and does not advocate on behalf of any country, company or culture.
+The China Africa Project (CAP) is a non-profit independent multimedia organization dedicated to exploring every aspect of China’s engagement with Africa.
+The CAP is registered as a 501(c)(3) not-for-profit corporation in the United States with no partisan agenda whatsoever and does not advocate on behalf of any country, company, or culture.

 The CAP was co-founded in 2010 by journalist Eric Olander and media scholar Dr. Cobus van Staden.
 Until August 2019, the CAP was a passion project that Eric and Cobus worked on during nights and weekends.
-Now, Eric works full-time on CAP to produce the daily email newsletter, podcasts and to maintain the website.
-Cobus remains employed by the South African Institute of International Affairs as the lead China-Africa researcher and works on CAP in his spare time.
+Now, there’s a full-time team of editors and analysts in five countries in Africa and Asia working every day to produce daily news and analysis.

 - The China in Africa weekly audio podcast